-There is a decreasing trend in the number of ships considered unfit to proceed for all the ship types since 2014.
+There is a general decreasing trend in the number of ships considered unfit to proceed except for passenger ships, fishing vessels and service ships.

-Fishing vessels are close to cargo ships as regards the number of ships considered unfit to proceed.
-39.9% of the ships unfit to proceed were cargo ships, 36.7% fishing vessels, 13.9% passenger ships, 7.0% service ships and 2.5% other ships.
+Fishing vessels are close to cargo ships as regards the number of ships considered unfit to proceed, overpassing them in 2023.
+From 2014 to 2023, 39.5% of the ships unfit to proceed were cargo ships, 37.1% fishing vessels, 13.6% passenger ships, 7.1% service ships and 2.7% other ships.